If you’re planning to teach English in Thailand you probably have one burning question: ‘How much money do you need to live in Thailand?’.

-Thailand has an amazing market culture, here you’ll find everything from the latest boutique fashion and knock off DVDs/CDs, to art, decor, and electronics.
-If you stick market shopping you can quite easily keep adding to your wardrobe without drastically affecting your monthly budget.
-However, if you crave the latest gadgets and brand name shopping Thailand has some uber modern mall experiences, but expect to pay as much as you would back home (if not more).
+Thailand has an amazing market culture where you’ll find everything from the latest boutique fashion and knock off DVDs/CDs, to art, decor, and electronics.
+If you stick to market shopping you can quite easily keep adding to your wardrobe without drastically affecting your monthly budget.
+However, if you crave the latest gadgets and brand name shopping, Thailand has some uber modern mall experiences, but expect to pay as much as you would back home (if not more!).

-It’s quite possible to live comfortable on 30,000 Baht per month.
-Don’t expect to create much in the way of saving, but do expect to have clean, modest accommodation, be able to eat well (sticking mainly to local food), and having a fairly active social life.
-However, if you are looking to live in a little more luxury, indulge in Thailand’s wild nightlife, or spending your weekends and holidays travelling around the country, you can easily see your monthly outgoings rising to 50,000 Baht per month and beyond.
+It’s quite possible to live comfortably on 30,000 Baht per month.
+You might not create much in the way of savings, but you’ll be able to have clean, comfortable accommodation, be able to eat well (sampling the amazing local food), and have a fairly active social life.
+However, if you are looking to live in luxury, eat primarily western food, and regularly indulge in Thailand’s wild western nightlife, you’ll have to make sure you’re topping up your income with private classes, as you’ll probably see your monthly outgoings rising to 50,000 Baht and beyond.

 Ready for your own Thai adventure?
 Check out our Paid Thailand Internship!
 A fully supported way to start your TEFL adventure, that includes an amazing orientation week – so you get to explore and learn more about this beautiful country before you start your teaching placement!